sjtdev/koishi-plugin-dota2tracker/src/docs/en-US/starter.md

 You will then receive notifications in the Github notification center.
 If you have email notifications enabled, you will also receive an email reminder from Github.

-# Enable
-Once all required service plugins are installed and enabled, you still need to obtain an API Token from the [STRATZ API page](https://stratz.com/api), and enter it in the `STRATZ_API_TOKEN` configuration field on the plugin configuration page, then save the settings.
-The plugin needs a valid API Token to function properly.

-At this point, all preparations for using the plugin are complete.
-Next, the various features of the plugin will be introduced.